dayal-chandra/mini-event-scheduler/README.md

 # EventFlow - (Mini Event Scheduler)

-A simple full-stack event scheduling application built with React (TypeScript + Tailwind CSS) for the frontend and Node.js (TypeScript + Express) for the backend.
+A simple full-stack event scheduling application built with React (React + Tailwind CSS) for the frontend and Node.js (JavaScript + Express) for the backend.
 Users can create, view, update, archive, and delete events with automatic AI-like categorization into **Work**, **Personal**, or **Other** based on keywords in the event's title and notes.

 ---